wixplosives/stylable.io/docs/getting-started/install-configure.md

 ## Write in Stylable

 Once you've installed either the boilerplate or the manually configured Stylable, you can begin writing in **Stylable**.
-Look through the [Handbook](../guides/handbook/intro.md) and [Specifications Reference](../references/cheatsheet.md) for specs and code examples.
+Look through the [Handbook](../guides/handbook/intro.md) and [Specifications Reference](../references/cheatsheet.md) to help guide you in your work.